Adolescence: Romance and sexual activity

 In contemporary society, adolescents also face some risks as their sexuality begins to transform.
-While some of these, such as emotional distress (fear of abuse or exploitation) and sexually transmitted infections/diseases (STIs/STDs), including HIV/AIDS, are not necessarily inherent to adolescence, others such as teenage pregnancy (through non-use or failure of contraceptives) are seen as social problems in most western societies.
+While some of these, such as emotional distress (fear of abuse or exploitation) and sexually transmitted infections/diseases (STIs/STDs), including HIV/AIDS, are not necessarily inherent to adolescence, others, such as teenage pregnancy (through non-use or failure of contraceptives), are seen as social problems in most western societies.
 One in four sexually active teenagers will contract an STI.
-Adolescents in the United States often chose "anything but intercourse" for sexual activity because they mistakenly believe it reduces the risk of STIs.
+Adolescents in the United States often choose "anything but intercourse" for sexual activity because they mistakenly believe it reduces the risk of STIs.
 Across the country, clinicians report rising diagnoses of herpes and human papillomavirus (HPV), which can cause genital warts, and is now thought to affect 15 percent of the teen population.
 Girls 15 to 19 have higher rates of gonorrhea than any other age group.
 One-quarter of all new HIV cases occur in those under the age of 21.
 Multrine also states in her article that according to a March survey by the Kaiser Family Foundation, eighty-one percent of parents want schools to discuss the use of condoms and contraception with their children.
 They also believe students should be able to be tested for STIs.
 Furthermore, teachers want to address such topics with their students.
 But, although 9 in 10 sex education instructors across the country believe that students should be taught about contraceptives in school, over one quarter report receiving explicit instructions from school boards and administrators not to do so.
 According to anthropologist Margaret Mead, the turmoil found in adolescence in Western society has a cultural rather than a physical cause; they reported that societies where young women engaged in free sexual activity had no such adolescent turmoil.